This homemade Basil Ice cream is as delicious as easy to make.

 1 large handful of fresh basil leaves, roughly torn into small pieces

-For the Honey Pine Nut Pralines: 1 cup pine nuts 2 Tbsp. light brown sugar 2 Tbsp. honey 1 Tbsp. unsalted butter, melted 1/4 teaspoon fine sea salt
+For the Honey Pine Nut Pralines: 1 cup pine nuts 2 tablespoon light brown sugar 2 tablespoon honey 1 tablespoon unsalted butter, melted 1/4 teaspoon fine sea salt

 Let's get Cooking...

-Mix 2 Tbsp of the milk with the cornstarch in a small bowl to make a smooth slurry.
+Mix 2 tablespoons of the milk with the cornstarch in a small bowl to make a smooth slurry.

 Whisk the cream cheese and salt in a medium bowl until smooth.
 For cooling later, fill a large bowl with ice and water.

 Combine the remaining milk, the cream, sugar, and corn syrup in a 4-quart saucepan to the medium bowl.
 Then bring to a rolling boil over medium-high heat, and boil for 4 minutes.
 Remove from the heat and gradually whisk in the cornstarch slurry.

 Bring the mixture back to a boil over medium-high heat and cook.
 Stir with a heatproof spatula, until slightly thickened, for about 1 minutes.
 Remove from the heat.

 Gradually whisk the hot milk into the cream cheese until smooth.
 And add the basil.
 Then pour the mixture into a 1-gallon Ziploc freezer bag and submerge the sealed bag in the ice bath.
 Let stand, adding more ice as necessary, until cold, about 30 minutes.